Mod-Bucket/Basic-Staples/README.txt

 		* Patches added to redirect the pet drop tables.
 		* Automated Recipes have not been added yet.

+	Xable's Animals - Patches added to redirect the pet drop tables.
+		* It's possible these patches won't work because there's a space in the Xable's Animal's name.
+		* This is a limitation of the patching system... but you might get lucky?

 **A partly supported mod might have some recipe conflicts with Basic Staples that have been patched out.
 Some items in the mod might be duplicates of Basic Staples items and the mod's recipes have been changed to produce or use Staples products.
 The mod may have ingredients that are unavailable for use with other mods.
 Mods that use Basic Staples might forget to include reactions for some of this mod's ingredients.

 ---------